 - 4.5.1.
-Where a member is already in receipt of a pension and is entitled to an increase to that pension when they reach their GMP age, the value of that future increase in benefit should be included within the protected liabilities.
-This should only be valued for those pensioners who are under state pension age and whose current pension is made up of excess over GMP only. - 4.5.2.
+Where a member is already in receipt of a pension in respect of excess over GMP only and is entitled to an increase equal to the GMP coming into payment when they reach their GMP age, the value of that future increase in benefit should be included within the protected liabilities. - 4.5.2.
 GMP step-ups and anti-franking increases do not need to be valued for other pensioners and non-pensioners. - 4.5.3.
-Where a pension will stop being paid prior to the pensioner's death, that pension should be included in the valuation of the liabilities, but should not be included when testing against the compensation cap (see below). - 4.5.4.
-Where a post-retirement guarantee period is provided by a scheme this should be included within the protected liabilities.
+Where a pension will stop being paid prior to the pensioner's death, that pension should be included in the valuation of the liabilities as a temporary pension, but should not be included when testing against the compensation cap (see 4.7). - 4.5.4.
+Any post-retirement guarantee period provided by a scheme should not be included within the protected liabilities (but see 4.5.5). - 4.5.5.
+However, it would be acceptable to include the benefits described in 4.5.4 as doing so would not understate the protected liabilities.